nitnub/food-tracker/README.md

 Additionally, I have the following stretch goals...

 - [ ] Integrate with USDA project to allow scanning of registered barcodes for easier data entry (this is an older Android project I would like to revisit some day)
-- [ ] Add "Pets" grouping to track pet food reactions.
+- [ ] Add "Pets" grouping to track pet food reactions

 ## Attributions